 Mission of the Dietetic Internship Program

-The mission of the Dietetic Internship (DI) at the University of Tennessee at Martin is to prepare interns for the registration examination and competent entry-level practice delivering nutrition therapy in hospitals and community based nutrition programs in order to promote a better quality of life for individuals, families, and communities.
+The mission of the Dietetic Internship at The University of Tennessee at Martin is to prepare interns for the registration examination and competent entry-level practice to become registered dietitian nutritionists who are competent to deliver nutrition therapy as Registered Dietitians Nutritionists in hospitals and community based nutrition programs in order to promote a better quality of life for individuals, families, and communities.

 University of Tennessee, Martin